 I was ten years old the day I became a man.
 I was out under the pecan tree eating porridge from my favorite armadillo shell when I heard Momma scream.
 I ran as fast as my 8-year-old legs could carry me (my legs have always been late bloomers) and came upon a horrific sight.
 Momma had been sucked into the combine.
-Poppa was there trying to pull her out, but ended up ripping the scalp right of her head.
-I don’t know why he was pulling by her hair instead of her arms.
+Poppa was there trying to pull her out, but ended up ripping the scalp right off her head.
+I don’t know why he was pulling her by the hair instead of her arms.
 Grown-ups can be peculiar I learned that day.

 Anyhow, when Momma’s scalp slipped right off her head she got pulled all the way up into the combine and came shooting out the other end in a glistening slurry.
 And Poppa, well, he stumbled back and fell in a nest of rattlesnakes.
 He died instantly after about two hours of terrible suffering.

 So there I was.
 Ten-year-old little Ricky Tango, Jr. with my 8-year-old legs just wondering what to do now.
 And what did I do?
 I became a man.
 I had no choice.

 Writer, reader, musician, dad, SEO dude and mediocre photographer from Texas.
 Sometimes I eat pizza with a fork, but usually not.